The School of Integrative Studies is a leading example of Stephens College’s mission to Learn. Grow. Lead.

 Dean's Welcome

 Welcome to the Stephens College School of Integrative Studies.
-Our mission is not just teaching students, but instilling in them a lifelong love of learning and an appreciation for the pursuit of knowledge and creativity.
+Our mission is not just teaching students but instilling in them a lifelong love of learning and an appreciation for the pursuit of knowledge and creativity.
 At Stephens, we are proud of our legacy and take great pride in the cultural, educational and artistic gifts, and the opportunities we offer our students.

 The School of Integrative Studies offers programs in many academic disciplines in the creative arts and humanities.
 The arts and humanities truly thrive in Columbia, Missouri, as dozens of on- and off-campus performances occur year-round at Stephens, making the College one of Columbia’s premier centers for the performing arts.